The Long Way Home (2015 film)

-The Long Way Home is a 2015 South Korean period war comedy film written and directed by Cheon Sung-il, about the friendship between a South Korean and a North Korean soldier during the Korean War.
+The Long Way Home is a 2015 period war comedy film written and directed by Cheon Sung-il, about the friendship between a South Korean and a North Korean soldier during the Korean War.

 Plot

 Set during the Korean War and 3 days before a truce takes place.
 Nam-Bok (Sol Kyung-Gu) is a South Korean soldier.
 He was a simple farmer before his conscription into the military.
 Nam-Bok then receives order to deliver a top secret document at a set time and place, but an attack by the North Korean army causes Nam-Bok to lose the document.

 Meanwhile, Young-Gwang (Yeo Jin-Goo) is a North Korean soldier.
 He is a part of a tank crew.
 While heading to the South, his team is bombed and he is the only one left.
 He is about to return home, but he happens to come across a top secret document.

 The two men face off in the western front alone.